digital-fabric/polyphony/README.md

 end
 ```

-A program using `http_parser.rb` in conjunction with Rubato might do the
+A program using `http_parser.rb` in conjunction with Polyphony might do the
 following:

 ```ruby